DOGE28/Zerto-VPG-Checker/README.md

 # Installation

+Before you begin your installation, you will need to find a machine/VM that is on the same network as the ZVMs you're trying to connect to.
+They are not connected to the internet, so you can't install this script anywhere.

 First, you'll want to CD into the directory you want to use.
-Below is a great start, otherwise create your own folder:
+Below is a great start:
 ```
 mkdir Zerto-Alerts
 cd Zerto-Alerts
 ```
+Otherwise create your own folder.

 Next, download and unzip the script files:
 ```
 curl -LO https://github.com/DOGE28/Zerto-VPG-Checker/archive/refs/heads/main.zip